In this updated 2018 Moz Pro review, we pull back the curtain to see what the Wizards of Moz have up their sleeves.

 Keyword Difficulty: This shows how challenging it will be for you to rank well for that keyword.
 It is mainly based on how established the top results are – based on domain authority and/or how many backlinks and social shares they have.

-Keyword Opportunity: Nowadays many extraneous things (like ads and SERP features) appear on Google’s front page in addition to regular search results.
+Organic CTR: Nowadays many extraneous things (like ads and SERP features) appear on Google’s front page in addition to regular search results.
 These are taking away space and clicks from organic links on the front page.
-So the “opportunity” metric factors in how some SERPs will have lower CTR due to the distractions.
+So the Organic CTR metric factors in how some SERPs will have lower CTR due to the distractions.
 As more and more features crowd the front page of SERPs, the lower organic CTR will be.
-It’s a valuable metric but again I think opportunity is not the right name for this information.
+It’s a valuable metric.

-Keyword Potential: This overall metric encapsulates the other three metrics.
+Keyword Priority: This overall metric encapsulates the other three metrics.
 A higher number means a better chance of ranking well in the SERPs for the keyword.
-So a keyword with a higher potential score typically has strong search volume and lower competition.
+So a keyword with a higher priority score typically has strong search volume and lower competition.
 Generally, it’s how difficult this topic is to rank for.

 Keyword lists are an important part of Moz Pro.
 Keyword lists (available in the Medium $149 plan and up) are simple groupings of keywords you are interested in tracking.
 What’s great is that Moz provides metrics (like your rankings for those keywords) at the individual and group level.

 For example, I have one keyword list with 104 MarTech related keywords.
-I can see histograms for the volume, SERP features, Difficulty, Opportunity and Potential across all those keywords.
+I can see histograms for the volume, SERP features, Difficulty, Organic CTR and Priority across all those keywords.
 This is amazing because the significance goes beyond merely keyword research or SEO.
 It provides valuable insight into the industry I am in (as the keywords are a snapshot of the MarTech industry in a sense).

 Volume estimates show the number of people interested in the industry.
 It shows SERP features which are most likely to be in the MarTech industry searches so I can prepare for those when writing my posts.

 Furthermore, you can filter on each category.
 Great, Great Stuff.
-You can even customize the Potential score by adjusting your Importance score to match your level (default is 3 but can be changed in the drop down).
+You can even customize the Priority score by adjusting your ‘My Score’ importance score to match your level (default is 3 but can be changed in the drop down).

 The Add and Manage section lets you add keywords to these lists as well as dictate the rules to categorize a branded keyword.
 Only tracked keywords can be evaluated in the “analyze a keyword” section.
 You can analyze any keyword you want in Keyword Explorer.